-Today we are going to chat about homemade chocolate syrup that you can use for chocolate milk (and is sweetened only with maple syrup!).
-I’m excited to tell you all about it.
-But first, let’s have a little vigil for my poor computer.
+Today we chat homemade chocolate syrup that you can use for chocolate milk (that’s naturally sweetened with maple syrup!).

 It’s perfectly chocolate-y and stirs into whatever kind of milk you like.
 I usually go for either almond milk or regular whole milk.
 But pick your poison.

 I mention this below in the actual recipe, but I LOVE to use a mix of regular natural cocoa powder and darker, dutch-processed cocoa powder.
 I do about half and half.
 It results in a sort of dark chocolate milk.
 Amazing, guys.
 Amazing.

 I think this syrup would also be perfect for a homemade mocha.